-Mr. Arison has been Chairman of the Board of Directors of Carnival Corporation since 1990.
-He has been Chairman of the Board of Directors of Carnival plc since 2003.
+Mr. Arison has been Chair of the Board of Directors of Carnival Corporation since 1990.
+He has been Chair of the Board of Directors of Carnival plc since 2003.
 He was Chief Executive Officer of Carnival Corporation (formerly known as Carnival Cruise Lines) from 1979 to 2013 and was Chief Executive Officer of Carnival plc from 2003 to 2013.

 Other Public Company Boards: None

-Bernstein joined the Corporate organization as vice president and treasurer in July 2003 after serving as chief financial officer of the company's Cunard and Seabourn operating unit for five years.
+Bernstein joined the corporate organization as treasurer in 2003 after serving as chief financial officer of the company's Cunard and Seabourn operating unit for five years.

-Prior to joining Carnival Corporation & plc, he spent seven years at Royal Caribbean Cruises Ltd. where he held various financial posts, including assistant treasurer, assistant controller and director of corporate planning.
+Prior to joining Carnival Corporation & plc, he spent seven years at Royal Caribbean Group where he held various financial posts, including assistant treasurer, assistant controller and director of corporate planning.

-Bernstein received his MBA from Harvard Business School in 1983.
+Bernstein received his MBA from Harvard Business School.